bentice/bentice.github.io/index.md

 ## [Enron Corpus: Network and Linguistic Analysis of Hierarchy](Enron_Article.md)

 Network Analysis and Linguistic Analysis of Enron Email Corpus for the purposes of replicating James Pennebaker's findings in ["Pronoun Use Reflects Standings in Social Hierarchies"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.904.6689&rep=rep1&type=pdf).
-In a series of studies Pennebaker found that Lower status individuals used more first-person singular pronouns (I) compared with higher status individuals.
-In addition he found that lower status individuals used first-person plural (we) more relative to lower status individuals.
+In a series of studies Pennebaker found that lower status individuals used more first-person singular pronouns (I) compared with higher status individuals.
+In addition, he found that lower status individuals used first-person plural (we) more relative to lower status individuals.
 This was tested using various [centrality](https://en.wikipedia.org/wiki/Centrality) algorithms (degree, closeness, & betweenness) common in [Network Theory](https://en.wikipedia.org/wiki/Network_theory)  as a indicators of importance and status in a social network.
+This replication found no effect  of social status on the use of pronouns and social status within the network.
+However, questions still remain as to how predictive centrality measures are of social status within a hierarchy.

 ## [Visualizing the 2018 Ontario Election](Elections_Article.md)

 Interactive choropleth maps made with [Bokeh](https://bokeh.pydata.org/en/latest/) for Visualizing the [Ontario General Election, 2018](https://en.wikipedia.org/wiki/Ontario_general_election,_2018).

+## More coming soon...

 # Experience